Seann William Scott To Replace Clayne Crawford in ‘Lethal Weapon’ TV Series

-Fans of Lethal Weapon will be happy to know that Fox just picked up the cop drama for season 3 today.
+Fans of Lethal Weapon will be happy to know that Fox just picked up the cop drama for Season 3 today.
 On the other hand, some fans of Clayne Crawford, who plays Martin Riggs, were not as enthusiastic about it if their reactions on social media are any indication.
-Their reaction comes after Warner Bros. decided to replace Clayne Crawford and replace him with American Pie star, Seann William Scott.
+Their reaction comes after Warner Bros. decided to replace Clayne Crawford with American Pie star Seann William Scott.

 Fan reaction was varied with one saying they would stop watching if Clayne Crawford was fired.
 Another said, “That no official words have been spoken, just rumors spread by the tabloids.”
 However, Crawford admitted himself in a statement on Instagram that he had been disciplined regarding two incidents on the set.

-The incidents involved outbursts and Crawford stated that he apologized for his part in it.
+The incidents involved outbursts, and Crawford stated that he apologized for his part in it.
 One of the outbursts was rumored to have been between him and Damon Wayans, who plays co-lead Roger Murtaugh.

 Crawford exhibited a history of bad behavior, and sources told Entertainment Weekly that he had been disciplined multiple times over complaints that he had emotionally abused others and created a hostile environment.